 Thursday Evening Advanced Road Ride

-This is an advanced group road ride with three separate speed groups to choose from where the route changes each week.
-Hammerfest, Very Fast & Fast.
+This is an advanced group road ride with five separate speed groups to choose from, focusing on fitness through teamwork.

 Meet: Guelph East End Public Library parking lot.